Sayantan-Sinharay/html-exam-templates/README.md

-### Upload your project here with the folder name as given in your exam folder.
-(2nd attempt wala)
+# Upload your project here with the folder name as given in your exam folder

-accha theeek he
+1. Sayantan - PEGASUS